 To provide more context, Prof Pearl said the above during an interview in response to a comment on the public excitement over the possibilities in AI.
 He was actually very impressed that curve fitting could solve so many practical problems.
 So, what exactly is the “curve fitting” he was talking about?

 It turns out that many problems in the real world can be represented as spaces.
-Spaces which are populated by data points which represent different characteristics of the real world.
+Spaces which are populated by data points which represent objects of interest in the real world.
 Take the rather simple examples illustrated below.

 The first diagram is a classification model.
 It predicts healthy (blue) and diseased (red) specimens based on two quantitative characteristics – gene 1 and gene 2.

 The second diagram is a regression model.
-That is just a jargon-y way of saying that instead of predicting a category, the model predicts a numerical value – in this case salary – based on experience.
+That is just a jargon-y way of saying that instead of predicting a category, the model predicts a numerical value – in this case the salary of an individual – based on work experience in years.

 In each case, the model is represented by a line (the eponymous “curve”).
 How good the model is will be determined by how well the curve is fitted.
 For the classification model, any specimen falling above the line is deemed diseased.
 For the regression model, the predicted salary is given by drawing a vertical line from the number of years in experience to the model line and reading the value off the Salary axis.